guldmand/git-magic/README.md

 2. <a href="/set-git-email-and-name">Setting git user e-mail and password</a>
 3. <a href="/viewing-the-commit-history">Viewing the repository commit history</a>
 4. <a href="/determine-original-git-repo-url">Determine the original git repository clone URL path</a>
+5. <a href="/get-current-git-branch-name">How do I get the current branch name in Git?</a>